Shyam-Chen/TypeScript-Solutions/src/Easy/README.md

 * [ ] 1128.
 Number of Equivalent Domino Pairs
 * [x] 1137.
 N-th Tribonacci Number
 * [x] 1154.
 Day of the Year
+* [ ] 1160.
+Find Words That Can Be Formed by Characters